 The Federal Government recently convened an independent expert panel that recommended battery cages be phased out.
 We’re working with government and other animal welfare groups to get this legislation passed.
 This is long overdue, and we cannot allow cages to confine millions of Australian hens for decades to come.
 We must outlaw these awful cages as soon as possible.

-If you do buy eggs, choose only free range.
-Look out for the labels below and make sure to check the carton for stocking densities no higher than 1,500 hens per hectare.
+3. If you do buy eggs, choose only free range eggs with stocking densities no higher than 1,500 hens per hectare.

 Recently, over 8000 pages of ‘Animal Welfare Incident Reports’ were publicly released that chronicle the horrendous experiences of more than 4000 animals before slaughter.
 It’s a miserable read, complete with nightmarish photos.
 The fact…